Kiddie22/brainTumorClassificationSystem/README.md

-# NeuroScan - A brain tumor classification and segmentation application
+# A brain tumor classification and segmentation application

 This project is an initiative for the SDGP module at IIT.
 It includes,